RoboPen/JSON_database_sockets/README.md

   "value": "90"
 }
 ```
-For modification of nested keys, including those not existing keys, only array of keys is accepted:
+For modification of nested objects, including those not existing objects, only array of keys is accepted:
 ```
 {
   "type": "set",